 Go online to earn your Certificate of Educational Achievement*!

 After attending the seminar, review key concepts online and take the online exam at your convenience using the web link provided.
 You can prepare for the test in your own time frame, using online tools for review.
 Passing the exam will earn your Certificate of Educational Achievement*, confirming your course knowledge.

 *See the Certificate FAQs tab for more information on purpose, limitations of NFPA Certificates, and Course Objectives.

-Continuing Education Credit: Earn 21 hours or 2.1 Continuing Education Units.
+Continuing Education Credit: Earn 21 hours or 2.1 Continuing Education Units for this 3-day Classroom Training.
 Attendance is required to earn CEUs.
 Please verify applicability with your professional board or organization before attending.

 Apply the code TO your facility AT your facility!
-The premier training experience from NFPA: customized, hands-on instruction on-site at your workplace, administered by recognized experts who developed the codes and standards.
-For more information, contact us at 1-877-336-3280, e-mail email@example.com, or visit nfpatraining.org/onsiteseminars.
+The premier training experience from NFPA: customized, interactive instruction on-site at your workplace, administered by recognized experts who developed the codes and standards.
+For more information, contact us at 1-877-336-3280 or e-mail firstname.lastname@example.org, or visit nfpatraining.org/onsiteseminars.

 Doubletree Suites By Hilton Hotel Houston by Galleria5353 Westheimer RoadHouston, TX 77056Reservations: 1-713-961-9000 Front Desk: 1-713-961-9000

 Ask for the National Fire Protection Association (NFPA) rate.

 Holiday Inn Baltimore Inner Harbor301 W Lombard St.Baltimore, MD 21201Reservations: 1-410-685-3500 Front Desk: 1-410-685-3500

 Las Vegas (3/21-3/23/16)